AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-05.md

 Open the `AppServiceProvider.php` file (found in the `App\Providers folder`).

-After the class is defines, and before the `boot` method we add:
+After the class is defined, and before the `boot` method we add:

 ```php
 protected $listen = [